 Above information from Cambridge Family History Society Survey

-This headstone, broken and the upper part fallen, in the parish area of St Edward (CFHS ED4), is located on the first row west of the central path, about 25 yards north of the centre circle.
+This headstone, broken and the upper part fallen, in the parish area of St Edward, is located on the first row west of the central path, about 25 yards north of the centre circle.

 Inscription [based on CFHS transcript]